aria2/aria2/doc/manual-src/en/aria2c.rst

   one which satisfies the given level.
   Default: ``plain``

+.. option:: --bt-piece-selector=<SELECTOR>

+  Specify the piece selection algorithm used for BitTorrent downloads.
+  If unspecified or 'default' is given, aria2 prioritizes downloads of the rarest pieces, that is the ones that are held by the least amount of peers.
+  This is the optimal behavior for the BitTorrent swarm.
+  If 'inorder' is given, aria2 tries to download pieces in order.
+This allows playing media files while downloading them.

 .. option:: --bt-prioritize-piece=head[=<SIZE>],tail[=<SIZE>]

   Try to download first and last pieces of each file first.
 This is